nurzhanzhanuzak/eventsourcing/docs/topics/application.rst

 used to update the recorded state of one or many :ref:`domain model aggregates <Aggregates>`.
-The :func:`~eventsourcing.application.Application.save` method works by using the aggregate's :func:`~eventsourcing.domain.Aggregate.collect_events` method to collect pending domain events; the pending domain events are stored by calling the :func:`~eventsourcing.persistence.EventStore.put` method of application's :ref:`event store <Store>`.
+The :func:`~eventsourcing.application.Application.save` method works by using the aggregate's :func:`~eventsourcing.domain.BaseAggregate.collect_events` method to collect pending domain events; the pending domain events are stored by calling the :func:`~eventsourcing.persistence.EventStore.put` method of application's :ref:`event store <Store>`.